ndendic/FastHTML-Template/README.md

 - Install all required dependencies
 - Set up the project for development

-5. Create your .env.example to include your prefered DATABASE_URL
+5. Create your .env based on .env.example to include your prefered DATABASE_URL

 6. Once in your virtual env start the project with:
 ```bash